GOODHUE COUNTY

 Minneola The station was on the south side of the Zumbro river near the trestle that carried the spur north across the river to where the old Barr Clay Plant.

-PINE ISLAND Built in 1878, this station was eventually bought by the 7th Day Adventist Church.
+Pine Island Built in 1903 (according to the book "Chicago Great Western: Depots Along The Cornbelt Route," 2004), this station was eventually bought by the 7th Day Adventist Church.
 The church tore the station down in 1937 and used the salvaged lumber for the building of the the church.
 Its original location was on Park Avenue, which would be somewhere near the intersection of 5th Street and 3rd Avenue today as the town stripped most of its street names for the boring numbered system.

 Red Wing The first CM&St.P station was a combination station along the tracks between Dakota and Broad Streets (just SW of where the current station is located).